 Yellow is the happy colour of the spectrum.
 Uplifting and bright, this colour evokes images of beautiful sunflowers, bobbing heads turned towards the sun and brings warmth to all it touches.
 Good news for those of you who profess to love yellow as it is purported that this beautiful bright colour is liked by intelligent people who appreciate innovation and originality.
+2021 sees it playing a starring role as Pantone's colour of the year, complemented by grey.
+Let me show you how to use yellow in your home here.

 Yellow can however be one of the trickiest colours to get right in an interior scheme as its chroma (brightness) level is so high and in large amounts, particularly with a fair degree of natural light, can be quite overwhelming.